1up-dev/multimario-stats/README.md

 ## Technical info
 - Rename `settings-template.json` to `settings.json` and fill out the fields before running.
-- Running the program will make the bot active in the Twitch chats of all the racers & the extra chat rooms specified in `settings.json`.
+- Running the program will make the bot active in the Twitch chats of all the racers and the extra chat rooms specified in `settings.json`.
-- The Twitch username and password (authentication token) for the bot are pulled from `settings.json`.
+- The Twitch username and authentication token (password) for the bot are pulled from `settings.json`.
 Get the authentication token here: http://twitchapps.com/tmi/.
-- The Twitch developer app Client-ID is for API requests, get it here: https://dev.twitch.tv/dashboard/apps.
+- The Twitch developer app Client-ID is for API requests.
+Get it here: https://dev.twitch.tv/dashboard/apps.
-- The Google API Key is to get the list of racers from the race spreadsheet.
+- The Google API Key is used to get the list of racers from the race spreadsheet.
 Get it here: https://console.developers.google.com/apis/dashboard
 - Setting `"debug": true` in `settings.json` will have a few effects:
-    - The test racers list from `users.json` will be used instead of the actual racers list from Google Sheets.
+    - The test racers list (`debug-gsheet` in `settings.json`) will be used instead of the actual list from the official race sheet.
-    - Each racer will be given a random score when the program starts.
+    - Each racer will be given pseudorandom stats for testing.